nikakogho/nikakogho.github.io/Nexus/Core/Biology/Cell Biology/photosynthesis/Photosystems.md

 Has

 * **Antenna Complex** where pigments get light and relay gained energy to pigments closer to center
-* **Reaction Center** where a special pair of chlorophyll (P700 for Photosystem I and P680 for Photosystem II) excitr and release an electron (all others were just relaying energy toward here)
+* **Reaction Center** where a special pair of chlorophyll (P700 for Photosystem I and P680 for Photosystem II) excite and release an electron (all others were just relaying energy toward here)

 ![thylakoid_membrane.jpeg](thylakoid_membrane.jpeg)
 ![photosystem_details.png](photosystem_details.png)